 The empire is extremely cheesed off.

-You know, Lord Palmerston said in 1850, he invoked the famous Roman saying, Kiwis Romanus sum, when the British Empire was running the show, to describe the idea that if you mess with any Briton anywhere on the planet, you're going to have to deal with everybody.
+You know, Lord Palmerston said in 1850, he invoked the famous Roman saying, Kiwis Romanus sum, when the British Empire was running the show, to describe the idea that if you mess with any Britain anywhere on the planet, you're going to have to deal with everyone.

-Well, you picked on an American, and now you've got all of us to deal with.
+Well, you picked on an American, and now you've got us all to deal with.

-And of course, that is presumably because in this country, we are threatening the arrest of American technology executives or employees if they don't follow British rules.
+because in this country we are threatening the arrest of American technology executives or employees if they don't follow British rules.

 But I suppose the issue is an American firm could simply say, we're not going to provide a service to Britain.